markjprice/apps-services-net7/docs/errata/improvements.md

 }
 ```

-For readers familiar with ASP.NET Core MVC, they might mistakenly name the parameter `id`.
-This is because with an MVC project, a default route is configured: `{controller}/{method}/{id}` that will (1) instantiate the class named `{controller}Controller`, call the method named `{method}`, and (3) pass a parameter value named `{id}`.
+For readers familiar with ASP.NET Core Web API, they might mistakenly name the parameter `id`.
+This is because with a Web API project, a default route is configured: `{http_method} http://.../{controller}/{id}` that will (1) instantiate the class named `{controller}Controller`, call the method with a matching name for the HTTP method e.g. `GET`, `POST` and so on, and (3) pass a parameter value named `{id}`.

-But an OData project is not a traditional MVC project.
+But an OData project is not a traditional Web API project.
 Controller classes that derive from `ODataController` are registered using different routes.
-Instead, the route is configured with a parameter named `key` so that is what the method parameter must be named to allow automatic route mapping to pass parameters.
+Instead, the route is configured with a parameter named `key` so that is what the method parameter must be named to allow automatic route mapping to pass that parameter.

 In the second and later editions, the OData chapter is now online-only, so I have added a warning about this.